Mastering Living Room Design with Two Focal Points

 coice of antelope area rug in front of fireplace in a living room decorated in new traditional style with blue recliners, wood tables, colorful accessoriesPin

-I struggle with this exact problem in my own living room, where I have a fireplace and french doors on one side of the room and a large entertainment center on the opposite side.
+I know from experience—my own living room has a fireplace and French doors on one side and a large entertainment center on the opposite side.
+Finding a way to balance both sides has definitely been a challenge!

 Welcome to chapter 5 of the Simply Decorating Series; a free resource designed especially for the diy decorator who is eager to transform their home into a place that reflects their personal style and needs.
 Each post breaks down complex design ideas into simple, actionable steps.
 If you’re just beginning the series, start with chapter 1, How to Decorate a Room – Where To Start.